What is Digital Delivery Verification?

 There may be checks that you need to verify that Digital Delivery Verification does not yet cover, like odometer entry, or other specific checks.

-If you need to complete these additional checks, you may put payments on hold manually during the 48 hour arbitration window included with Digital Delivery Verification.
+If you need to complete these additional checks, you may put payments on hold manually during the 2 Business Day arbitration window included with Digital Delivery Verification.

-Digital Delivery Verification is only available for loads that have been dispatched to a carrier using the SuperPay Payment Term.
+Digital Delivery Verification is only available for loads that have been dispatched to a carrier using the SuperPay Payment method.

 How does it work?